NYPL/discovery-sandbox/DEPLOYMENT.md

 ### Repo Branches
 We use four branches for deployment: `dev-eb-deploy`, `development`, `qa`, `master`.

 - `dev-eb-deploy`: Special pre-merge development branch for deploying features before PR merge.
-Manually deployed to `discovery-ui-dev` (dev-discovery.nypl.org)
+Manually deployed to `discovery-ui-development` (dev-discovery.nypl.org)
- - `development`: This branch is the target of all PRs and thus contains all approved features. *Automatically* deployed to `discovery-ui-dev` (dev-discovery.nypl.org)
+ - `development`: This branch is the target of all PRs and thus contains all approved features. *Automatically* deployed to `discovery-ui-development` (dev-discovery.nypl.org)
 - `qa`: Automatically deployed to `discovery-ui-qa` (qa-discovery.nypl.org)
 - `master`: Our "production" branch.
 Automatically deployed to `discovery-ui-production` (discovery.nypl.org)